haehn/danielhaehn.com/slides/UMB/a.md

 <img src='segmentation/human.png' border=0 style='border:none;'>

-Note: And the answer is proofreading by humans.
+Note: And the answer is proofreading by humans.<br><br>there are two types of errors in the automatic labelings

 ---